secretstartups/handbook/finance/financial-planning-and-analysis/index.html.md

 ### Variance Meeting with CFO

-Each month after the financials have been published, GitLab reviews all aspects of the business including Corporate Metrics, Bookings, Revenue, Gross Margins, Expenses, Balance Sheet and Cash Flow.
+Each month after the financials have been published, GitLab reviews all aspects of the business including Corporate Metrics, Bookings, Revenue, Gross Margins, Expenses, and Cash Flow.
 The goal of this review is to do a comprehensive review so that finance leadership has a pulse on the business and the financials.
+Based on insights from variance analysis, the FP&A team makes actionable recommendations to the CFO and eGroup to ensure continued performance to Plan/Target.

 The variance analysis will compare department budgets with actual results and examine any material differences between budgeted and actual costs.
 Additionally, the actuals for expenses will be compared to the quarterly rolling forecast.
-The expenses are reviewed at the divisional department level, allowing GitLab to measure progress in meeting its Plan (Q1-Q4) or rolling forecast (Q2-Q4).
+The expenses are reviewed at the divisional department level, allowing GitLab to measure progress in meeting its Plan (Q1-Q4) or rolling forecast (Q2-Q1).
 The team also evaluates the accuracy of forecasts, and operating model.

 #### Variance Analysis
 The study of differences between budgetary and expected cost.
 At GitLab, different measures of materiality thresholds are measured during the variance analysis process, including the Monthly Finance Planning Meeting.
 During the variance analysis processes the GitLab FP&A team analyzes and isolates any variance in question to the lowest level possible.
 The team reviews detailed items in order to identify the root cause of the variance.
 This could include transaction date, cost center, vendor, location, department or additional low level details.